Carson Mounds

-The Carson Mounds, (22 CO 505), also known as the Carson Site and Carson-Montgomery- is a large Mississippian culture archaeological site located near Clarksdale in Coahoma County, Mississippi in the Yazoo Basin.
+The Carson Mounds (22 CO 505), also known as the Carson Site and Carson-Montgomery- is a large Mississippian culture archaeological site located near Clarksdale in Coahoma County, Mississippi, United States, in the Yazoo Basin.
 Only a few large earthen mounds are still present at Carson to this day.
 Archaeologists have suggested that Carson is one of the more important archaeological sites in the state of Mississippi.